If your life is in danger, call the police at 110

 There is a fee for the training of 35,000 yen.

-Typically we ask people to pay by the first day of training but if this presents a problem, please let us know and the Training Manager will be happy to discuss your options.
+Typically we ask people to pay by the first day of training but if this presents a problem, please let us know and the Training Team will be happy to discuss your options.

 Yes, it is possible to break the payment down into installments.
-Again, please discuss your payment plan with the Training Manager.
+Again, please discuss your payment plan with the Training Team.

 We understand that we are charging a fee to train for volunteer work, and that this may seem strange.
 We do this because we are a non-profit organization, and we must meet all costs incurred while running the training.
 The training does not generate any profits; it only meets part of its own associated costs.
 There are many volunteering opportunities that people can participate in instantly or with minimal training, but a crisis line support worker is not one of these roles.
 The safety of our service users is paramount and so we are asking volunteers to pay for the course to equip them with the skills they need to take shifts effectively.